okotaku/diffengine/README.md

 |         ├── 20230802_033741.json  # log json file
 |         ├── config.py  # config file for each experiment
 |         └── vis_image  # visualized image from each step
-├── step999
+├── step999/unet
+|   ├── adapter_config.json  # adapter conrfig file
-|   └── pytorch_lora_weights.bin  # weight for inferencing with diffusers.pipeline
+|   └── adapter_model.bin  # weight for inferencing with diffusers.pipeline
 ├── iter_1000.pth  # checkpoint from each step
 ├── last_checkpoint  # last checkpoint, it can be used for resuming └── stable_diffusion_v15_dreambooth_lora_dog.py  # latest config file